Jacalyn Lopez Garcia: Life Cycles: Reflections of Change and a New Hope for Future Generations

 This documentary project explores personal stories and the overall historic patterns of immigration to the United States.
 The California Council for Humanities funded this project, which allowed Garcia to follow seven families who worked in the farming industry.
 Through this documentary, viewers follow along with her and see first hand the struggles these families had to bear.
 Garcia felt that immigration was a neglected topic in popular media, and created this project to help shed light on what people go through to reach a new promised land of opportunity.
 It also focuses on how immigrants change the California landscape and the personal accomplishments they make.

 In Search of Mago

-This performance-based project is a fun and playful piece which stars Garcia's dog, Goldie.
-This piece differs from the rest of her work, and it was Garcia's way of encouraging non-traditional storytelling.
+This performance-based project is a fun and playful piece starring Garcia's dog, Goldie.
+This piece differs from much of Garcia’s other work by use of non-traditional storytelling.
 Viewers are encouraged to become a part of this work, and share their own stories through the blog on her website.
 The original story is hung on the main house of Goldie's retreat, and focuses on ideas of femininity and identity.
-This piece is unique in that it blends ideas of fiction and reality, and acts as a way to bring Garcia and her fanbase closer together.
+Its blending of fiction and reality sets it apart from her other works, and acts as a way to bring Garcia and her fanbase closer together.